Percona-Lab/percona-docstreamer/details.md

 **Buffering & Flushing:** A processor listens for change events (inserts, updates, deletes, and supported DDLs).
 Events are buffered into a BulkWriter and flushed to the target in batches based on cdc.batch_size or cdc.batch_interval_ms.

 **Idempotency:** Because the CDC stream overlaps with the Full Load (covering the same time period), it handles duplicate keys gracefully by using Upsert/Replace operations.
 This ensures that the target data always converges to the latest state from the source.

+#### Optimized Index Management

+docStreamer allows you to prioritize write speed during the Full Load phase by deferring secondary index creation.

+* **Index Postponement**: If `cloner.postpone_index_creation` is enabled, only the `_id` and shard key indexes are created initially.
+* **Finalization Phase**: Once a collection's data copy is complete, the "Finalizer" runs.
+It compares the source indexes with the target, identifies missing secondary indexes, and creates them in the background before the collection transitions to CDC mode.

 ### 5. Continuous Data Validation